timschofield/webERP-Medical/doc/README.txt

 Translators should read the document http://www.weberp.org/wikidocs/HowToTranslate which describes how to translate webERP.

+Translations must be installed under the webERP/locale directory and the locale must be available on the web-server.

 LEGAL

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License